Body Ministry – BT9: Church-Clergy blindness about what we do in Church services

-There is a blindness in Church “leadership” about what the Church is actually supposed to do “when you come together” (a).
+There is also a blindness in Church “leadership” about what the Church is actually supposed to do “when you come together” (a).
 Is it to open up with a 2 minute prayer?
 Is it to join in with a worship band for 4 songs or 20-30 minutes looking up at a screen?
 Is it to listen to 1 person speak to an audience for the rest of the time?
-Is it to end with a 2 minute blessing or prayer and finish the whole service up in an hour, so everybody can get to their favorite restaurant?
+Is it to end with a 2 minute blessing or prayer and finish the whole service up in an hour flat, so everybody can get to their favorite restaurant?
 Or repeat the whole thing over for 3-4 services on Sundays?
 I’ve played in 15 churches and that’s pretty much the routine! <Notes> a) 1 Corinthians 11:17-18, 20, 33-34, 14:26; cf. Ephesians 5:19; Colossians 3:16.

-Take turns with tongues/interpretation and prophecy because God isn’t about confusion but peace.
-Does that means shut up or stop the praxis function of these grace-gifts as many churches have over-reacted?
+Paul says to take turns with tongues/interpretation and prophecy because God isn’t about confusion but peace.
+Does that mean shut up or stop the praxis functioning of these grace-gifts as many churches have over-reacted?
 NO!
-Paul advises: “Let 2 or 3 prophets speak (a), and/coupled I strongly urge the others (b) ongoingly discriminate it (c).
-But if to another [person] sitting, there is a revealing (via them prophesying) let the first [prophet] be silent, for you can ALL prophesy one by one in order that ALL may ongoingly learn (d) and/coupled ALL be ongoingly alongside-encouraged (e) (f).”
+Paul advises: “Let 2 or 3 prophets speak (a), and/coupled I strongly urge the others (b) ongoingly thoroughly-discriminate/investigate-with-it (c).
+But if to another [person] sitting, there is a revealing (via them prophesying) let the first [prophet] be silent, for you can ALL prophesy one by one in order that ALL may ongoingly learn (d) and/coupled ALL be ongoingly parakaleo alongside-encouraged (e) (f).”
 Prophetic interaction within the Body-of-Christ is what it’s all about!
-These aren’t just “speakers on stages with audiences watching” as a lot of churches have treated them – the Body-of-Christ is supposed to interact with them!
+These aren’t just “speakers on stages with audiences watching” as a lot of churches have treated them, if they even allow – the Body-of-Christ is supposed to interact with them!